 When it comes to planning for retirement, most of us are probably planning to stash money away for basics like housing, transportation and food.
 But there are a lot more expenses you may want or need to cover.
-Sure you’ll want to save for the fun stuff like travel (hello unlimited vacation time!), but unexpected retirement costs could quickly drain your savings and even have an impact on the financial legacy you plan to leave behind.
+Sure you’ll want to save for the fun stuff like travel, but unexpected retirement costs could add up quickly and impact the financial legacy you plan to leave behind.

 So what kind of expenses are we talking about?
-We’ve got four.
+Here are four to consider.

-You are eligible to sign up for Medicare when you turn 65 – but keep in mind this health care program doesn’t fully cover everything (hearing aids and dental work are just two examples).
-And even when it comes to expenses Medicare does address, many people may still want to get supplemental health insurance and prescription drug coverage.
+You are eligible to sign up for Medicare when you turn 65 – but keep in mind this health care program doesn’t fully cover everything (visit Medicare.gov for coverage details).
+And even when it comes to expenses Medicare does cover, many people may still need to get supplemental health insurance and prescription drug coverage.
+A few examples include:

 Another option is to invest in long-term care insurance.
-It’s cheaper and easier to enroll sooner rather than later in these programs (if you wait too long, you could either be denied coverage altogether or charged high premiums).
+Generally speaking, it can be cheaper to enroll sooner rather than later in these programs (if you wait too long, you could either be denied coverage altogether or charged high premiums).

-Your car could need new brakes or develop a transmission problem.
-You may need to replace a major home appliance, repair a roof or deal with flood damage.
-Retirees can plan ahead for these expenses – again by setting up a separate savings account, or saving more for their non-working days.
+Your car could need new brakes or tires.
+You may need to replace a major home appliance, repair a roof or deal with flood damage after a natural disaster.